DannyM9021/cecs450/README.md

 **Does Age Affect Light Sleep?**\
-In the graph below, it display a scatter plot relationship between a person's age and Light sleep measured in percentage.
+In the graph below, it displays a scatter plot relationship between a person's age and Light sleep measured in percentage.
 We are trying to test whether or not age affects the duration a person would spend in Light sleep.
 As we can see, the age varies from 9- 69 years old.
 Majority of the people would ~10- 27% in this stage, minority would ~40- 60%, and rarely no one ~30- 40% (one outlier).

 ![age vs. light sleep](images/age_vs_light_sleep.jpg)